shakeelr/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-The first stage of my pipeline is distortion correction.
+The first stage of my pipeline (found in code cell 4) is distortion correction.
 In this stage, I use the camera calibration coefficients obtained in the camera calibration step applied above to undistort images using `cv2.undistort()`.
 An example of an undistorted image is shown below:

 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The second stage of my pipeline was to do a perspective transform on the road to give me an overhead perspective of the road in front of the car.
+The second stage of my pipeline (found in code cell 5) was to do a perspective transform on the road to give me an overhead perspective of the road in front of the car.
 To do a perspective transform I manually selected points corresponding with corners of the road in an undistorted image of a straight section of road and mapped them to a rectangle, as seen in the code snippet and table below:

 ```python
 src_bottom_left = [200,720]